GageHoweTamu/SynthPatches/README.md

 # SynthPatches
-Free, original software synth patches
+Free, original software synth patches I use in my music.
+My goal is to upload my best preset and an example of it every week this summer.